xeraa/elastic-docker/full_stack/README.md

 1. The nginx and MySQL containers expose ports 80 and 3306 respectively on the host. **Ensure these ports are free prior to starting**
 1. For OS X the stats of the VM hosting docker will be reported.
 This allows Metricbeat to use the `system` module report on disk, memory, network, and CPU of the host.
 1. In for Filebeat to index the docker logs it mounts `/var/lib/docker/containers`.
 These JSON logs are ingested into the index `docker-logs-<yyyy-MM-dd>`.
 1. On systems with POSIX file permissions, all Beats configuration files are subject to ownership and file permission checks.
 The purpose of these checks is to prevent unauthorized users from providing or modifying configurations that are run by the Beat.
 The owner of the configuration file must be either root or the user who is executing the Beat process.
 The permissions on the file must disallow writes by anyone other than the owner.
-As we mount our configurations from the host, where the user is likely different than that used to run the container and the beat process, we disable this check for all beats with  -strict.perms=false.
+As we mount our configurations from the host, where the user is likely different than that used to run the container and the beat process, we disable this check for all beats with `-strict.perms=false`.

 ## Generating Data